-Our primary areas of research and expertise include Dendroecology, Geomorphology, and Paleoecology.
-We also offer fee-based services in tree-ring, sediment, and charcoal analysis to academic laboratories, private businesses, and interested individuals.
+Our primary areas of research and expertise include Dendrochronology, Geospatial Analysis, and sediment-based Quaternary Paleoecology.
+We offer fee-based services in tree-ring, geographic information system, sediment, and charcoal analysis to academic laboratories, private businesses, and interested individuals.
 If you are interested in gaining research experience through an independent project or by working as a research assistant on one of our projects, please contact Dr. Evan Larson at 608.342.6139.